microsoft/promptflow/README.md

 ### Telemetry Configuration

 Telemetry collection is off by default.

 To opt in, please run `pf config set cli.telemetry_enabled=true` to turn it on.

+For Europe user, please run `pf config set cli.en_user=true` to make sure telemetry is sent to Europe server.

 ## License